bobm123/dewarp/README.md

    - Dialog appears automatically after second point

 3. **Select Corners**:
+   - **Auto-Detect** (off by default):
+     - Enable via `--auto-detect` flag or in `File -> Preferences`
+     - When enabled, corners are automatically detected on image load
-   - **Auto-Detect**: Click the "Auto" button to automatically detect document corners
+     - Click the "Auto" button to manually trigger detection at any time
      - Works best with light documents on dark backgrounds or vice versa
      - Handles documents extending beyond image edges
      - Falls back to manual selection if detection fails